chienju-chen/final_project_2020Sp/README.md

 5 keywords are selected for extracting the search trend from Google Trends, which is used for representing people’s awareness of COVID-19.
 The keywords are listed below with the reason of being selected:

-* “Wuhan”, “coronavirus”, and “Wuhan coronavirus”:
+* “Wuhan”, “coronavirus”, and “Wuhan coronavirus”: <br>
 Before WHO announced COVID-19 as its official name, people’s understanding of this disease is that it started from Wuhan, a city in China, and is caused by the coronavirus.

 * “pneumonia”:
-Most COVID-19 confirmed cases show symptoms of pneumonia.
+<br>Most COVID-19 confirmed cases show symptoms of pneumonia.

 * “covid”:
 Only the alphabetic part of “COVID-19” is used because we found that while some people search the word with a hyphen before the number 19, others search it without a hyphen.